LucasOtw/Portfolio/src/content/work/bloom-box.md

-### ⏎ Feedback (Application in development)
+### ⏎ Feedback

+(Application in development).
 Do not hesitate to send feedback by email if you encounter bugs or if you think that improvements can be made

 ### 🔗 Link